ckoutlis/ffcv-check/README.md

 conda activate ffcv
 pip install ffcv
 ```
-Then, cifar10_write.py will create the .beton files, for the training and test sets, required by the FFCV data loader.
+Then, cifar10_write.py will create the .beton files and store them under ./data/, for the training and test sets, required by the FFCV data loader.
 Running cifar10_timeit.py will compute the required time for iterating through the dataset
 and for training a small neural network on it, either loading the data using FFCV or using
-the standard pytorch dataloader.
+the standard PyTorch dataloader.
+The corresponding results will be stored under ./results/
+and cifar10_results.py will process them and provide us with meaningful figures.

+## Scenarios